awsdocs/aws-cost-management-user-guide/doc_source/edit-emea-payment-method.md

 1. On the **Payment Methods** page, ensure that the payment method that you want to use is set as your default payment method\.

-1. If you are using a credit card, confirm that your card hasn't expired\.
+1. If you're using a credit card, confirm that your card hasn't expired\.

 1. Choose **Make a Payment**\.
 You're redirected to the **Payment History** page\.